kreopelle/kreopelle.github.io/_posts/2018-06-12-nokogiri_scraping_tutorial.markdown

 require ‘pry’
 ```

-Note: Open-URI is not a gem, but a built-in Ruby wrapper that allows HTML documents to be read as a file: https://ruby-doc.org/stdlib-2.1.0/libdoc/open-uri/rdoc/OpenURI.html.
-I’m not sure how it relates to the current Ruby series.&#x2028;&#x2028;
+*Note: [Open-URI is not a gem, but a built-in Ruby wrapper that allows HTML documents to be read as a file:](https://ruby-doc.org/stdlib-2.1.0/libdoc/open-uri/rdoc/OpenURI.html).
+I’m not sure how it relates to the current Ruby series.*

 ## 2. Save the site you’d like to scrape to a variable